donnovan-lyons/dlyons8.github.io/_posts/2018-05-28-iteration_vs_recursion.markdown

 ```

 Now recursion requires that the method being defined is called within itself.
 It would also need to terminate once it reaches a certain condition, as well as get closer to that condition with each recursive call.
-So let’s re-write the above iterative method and turn it into a recursive.
+So, let’s re-write the above iterative method and turn it into a recursive.

 ```
 def countdown_recursive(n)